US STOCKS-Wall St rises with health insurers, S&P nears record

 In an effort to bring down the unemployment rate, the Fed has maintained an accommodative monetary policy, which has also benefited stocks.

-Other gainers included Hertz Global Holdings shares, up 6.8 percent to $23.41, after the company forecast strong earnings and revenue through 2015 due to increasing global demand for car rentals and benefits from its recently completed acquisition of Dollar Thrifty.
+Other gainers included Hertz Global Holdings shares, which rose 6.8 percent to $23.41 after the company forecast strong earnings and revenue through 2015 due to increasing global demand for car rentals and benefits from its recently completed acquisition of Dollar Thrifty.

 Among decliners, Delta Airlines Inc shares were off 8.1 percent at $14.94.
 Delta's unit revenue for March rose at a slower pace than in the prior two months.